wayneeseguin/graft/doc/operator-api.md

 # Operator API Documentation

-This guide explains how to create new operators for Spruce and integrate them with the enhanced parser system.
+This guide explains how to create new operators for graft and integrate them with the enhanced parser system.

 ## Overview

-Spruce operators are special functions that transform data during YAML/JSON merging.
+graft operators are special functions that transform data during YAML/JSON merging.
 They are invoked using the `(( operator args ))` syntax and can perform operations ranging from simple value transformations to complex data manipulation.

 ## The Operator Interface